Board-Folk/NeoGeoAES-3.5/README.md

 [**Interactive BOM**][IBOM]

+There are some components with mouser parts listed in Kicad BOM, *DO NOT USE THESE*.
+Need to verify they work.

 ## 9V or 5V

 The NeoGeo AES 3-5 could come configured as either 9V or 5V supply input.